Boston College vs. Temple NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The 56.5 combined points per game that these two squads have allowed this season are 3.5 fewer than the 60 total in this contest.
+- This contest's over/under is 0.5 points more than the 56.5 these two squads combine to allow per game this season.

-- The average total in Eagles games this season is 57, three points fewer than Saturday's over/under of 60 .
+- The Eagles and their opponents score an average of 57.0 points per game, the same as Saturday's total.

-- The 52 PPG average total in Owls games this season is eight points fewer than this game's over/under.
+- The 57 total in this game is 4.5 points above the 52.5 average total in Owls games this season.

 Boston College Stats and Trends

-- When Boston College scores more than 42.5 points, it is 0-2 against the spread and 2-0 overall.
+- Boston College is 0-1 against the spread and 2-0 overall this season when the team records more than 42.5 points.

-- In games that Boston College piles up more than 363 yards, the team is 0-2 against the spread and 2-0 overall.
+- When Boston College amasses over 363.0 yards, the team is 0-1 against the spread and 2-0 overall.

 - This year, the Eagles have turned the ball over two times, while the Owls have forced two.